adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #166 Choose to sleep in.
 Needed the rest.
 Will continue tomorrow.

 #167 Did make progress today.
 Did indeed continue with more.

+#168 Almost finished with all the vidoes.
+About to start working on the actual assignments.